Who we are

-The SisterWorks Empowerment Hub provides a supportive environment with a strong collective supporting women in a child-friendly surroundings.
-Not all women become entrepreneurs immediately.
-We bring women together in a safe space to learn, share, support and grow.
-Our Empowerment Hub has Four Pillars strongly supported by Social, Design and Business mentors:
+The SisterWorks Empowerment Hub provides a supportive environment with a strong collective supporting women in child-friendly surroundings.
+SisterWorks brings women together in a safe space to learn, experience share, support and grow through face to face and safe digital platform education and knowledge sharing.
+Our Empowerment Hub has Four Pillars supported by an integrated program of social, design and business mentors:

-- Cooking Lab: end-to-end food production skills, transferable business
+Cooking Lab – a commercial kitchen provides women with end-to-end food production skills, transferable business and mentoring support.

-- Business Hub: Navigation of pathways to education, employment, entrepreneurship and leadership.
+Business Hub – navigation of pathways to education, productive employment, entrepreneurship and leadership.

 Together we are strong - Present and Future Plans